 $4 on GearBest, available for 3.5 to 5.5 inch iPhones and Android phones.
 Yes, these are super cheap, even cheaper than sets made out of cardboard — but they still work!
 In fact, I love them, and carry similar sets around with me everywhere.
 The field of view ranges from 90 to 110 degrees, depending on screen size.
 Weighs less than 2.5 ounces.
 These kinds of open-sided headsets are great for quick games and videos, and for showing off virtual reality to friends because you can see what they’re looking at.
 It also makes switching apps and videos easy because you can just tap the screen without having to take the phone out of the headset.
 And they fold up, so you can stick them in a pocket or purse.
 Finally, you don’t need a button or a controller, since you can just tap the screen instead, so they’re perfect for iPhones.
 Yeah, iPhones don’t work with external controllers.

-$5 on AliExpress, available for 3.5 to 6 inch iPhones and Android phones.
-In black, blue, pink and white.
+These are for 3.5 to 6 inch iPhones and Android phones and come in lots of different colors on many different sites.
 The field of view is 80 degrees.
 Doubles as a phone stand.
-A similar case is available for $4 from GearBest in white, blue and black.
+Get it for $4 from GearBest in white, blue and black.

 $5 on GearBest, fits any phone from 3.5 to 6 inch screen size, available in black, folds in half.
 The field of view is 80 degrees, and the weight is less than 1.5 ounces.
 Sturdy, minimalist and particularly good for watching videos on a virtual movie screen when you have a phone with a low-resolution display.
 A larger field of view is more immersive, but also makes every pixel on a screen really visible, so a lower field of view is sometimes better for older phones.

 $9 on Amazon.
 95 degree field of view, adjustable lenses, fits any phone from 4 to 6 inch screen size, available in black, purple and red, folds in half.
 I’ve got these, and I love the adjustments on the lenses.
 The one downside for me with these compared to the other folding glasses is that they clip in from the top of the phone with just a single arm, so you have to be careful to hold phone so that it doesn’t shift around.
+You can also get them for $4 on AliExpress.
 Review here.

-$7 on Amazon, works with any phone with a screen size between 4.7 and 6 inches, and weighs 6 ounces.
+$5 on GearBest, works with any phone with a screen size between 4.7 and 6 inches, and weighs 6 ounces.
 The lenses aren’t adjustable and there’s no button or padding.
 However, there’s a plus side to the lack of padding — you can easily wipe the headset clean with an alcohol wipe, so it’s pretty hygienic to use with a lot of other people.
-There’s a similar headset available on Amazon in light blue for $9.99.
 Read my review here.

-$9.90 on Amazon, fits any phone from 4.5 to 6 inch screen size.
+Fits any phone from 4.5 to 6 inch screen size.
 This headset folds flat and is pretty sturdy.
 It’s also one of the few folding headsets that comes with a head strap.
-A very similar design is available from GearBest for $7.
+A very similar design is available in three different colors for $14 from AliExpress or from GearBest for $5.
 Read my review here.

 $6 on GearBest, fits any phone from 4.7 to 5.5 inch screen size.
 The field of view is listed at 80 degrees, which is on the low side, but okay for watching videos.
 On the plus side, there are straps and adjustable lenses, and it weighs only 5.5 ounces.
 Shinecon is a pretty well-known brand, and I get a lot of emails from readers about them, but I haven’t liked any of their other headsets so far.
 This one seems to address many of the problems I’ve had, with an easy-to-use, drop-in design for holding the phone, and an outside cover that doesn’t obscure the phone’s camera so that you can use it for augmented reality applications.
 I just bought one, and will write a review once it arrives.